jamesrcounts/jamesrcounts.com/_drafts/tdd-the-automatweet.md

 First lets run [CodeMaid](http://www.codemaid.net/) to cleanup the file.

 Aside - CodeMaid is a little tool i like for cleaning up and reorganizing code.
 The main thing I like is that you can configure it to run cleanup on file save.
-The types of cleanup it does incldues removing unused namespace imports and removing excessive blank lines and whitespace.
+The types of cleanup it does includes removing unused namespace imports and removing excessive blank lines and whitespace.

 The First thing I notice is that the test is rather long.
 Lets try and figure out the AAA parts of it.